TheCubiq/stylebot-remixed/README.md

 ## Fork idea:
 > remix the internet
 > share custom css worldwide🌍
+> ❎archiving, found out that extension called stylus exists and does exactly that xd.

 # Stylebot